This is How Scientists Have Bypassed The Aging Process

 Over the years, your body loses the ability to prevent diseases.
 The aging process is a key factor in this condition.
 However, is it always so?

 A team of researchers from UCLA, led by David Walker, has identified a gene that can bypass the aging process.
 They found a way to affect one part of the body, which will cause a reaction in the gene in a different part of the body.
-The results of this research were published in World Economic Forum.
+The results of this research were published in the World Economic Forum.

 If a similar effect occurred in humans, it would mean slowing down the aging process and extending the lifespan by 24 years.